Nebula-Block-Data/docs/Referral/Overview.md

 1. Go to the customer portal.
 2. Navigate to the Referral Section.
 3. Enter and apply the referral code.
-4. The additional $9 bonus will be credited instantly.

 Start referring and earning today!